RedHatProductSecurity/rapidast/README.md

 * If a test ID is provided (parameter `test`), this scan will replace the previous one (a "reimport" in Defectdojo)
 * If an engagement ID is provided (parameter `engagement`), this scan will be added as a new test in that existing engagement
 * If an engagement and a product are given by name (`engagement_name` and `product_name` parameters), this scan will be added for that given engagement for the given product
-    - The engagement and the product may be created if they do not exist

 In each `defectDojoExport.parameters`, some defaults parameters are applied:
 * `product_name`, in order (the first non empty value found):